Supersonic-Sites/Condesa/content/repair.md

     title_size: medium
     desc_select: true
     desc: >-
-      Fine jewelry can totally be returned to their original brilliance and functionality.<br>That is a fact.
+      Fine jewelry can totally be returned to its original brilliance and functionality.<br>That is a fact.

-      In Condesa we have the means and the skills to do this.
+      At Condesa we have the means and the skills to do this.
   - type: divider_half
     bg_color: white
   - type: cards_half_img